powerlang/powerlang/docs/bootstrap/index.rst

 creating more `ObjectMaps`.
 During that process the compiler doesn't yet recognize pool variables, so pool vars can't be used to initialize pool vars (it shouldn't be a big limitation though).
-One extra step is done by the bootstrapper: it sends :code:`declareGlobals` to de module, so that any global object name is put into the module namespace.
+One extra step is done by the bootstrapper: it sends :code:`declareGlobals` to the module, so that any global object name is put into the module namespace.

 After this initial pass, arbitrary methods can be compiled, so the bootstrap process